 After a successful corporate career, Ms. Peebles now works with driven, tenacious individuals and groups, who are committed to their own success, and looking for that extra edge and guidance to assist them to reach the next level.

-Lisa Pierosara is a senior certified professional coach, facilitator, and collaborative program leader with a history of fostering transformative change, communications excellence, and leadership effectiveness.
-She has a particular focus and advocacy in supporting the inclusion of women.
+Lisa Pierosara is a Professional Certified Coach, facilitator & Team Effectiveness Advisor with a history of fostering career transformation, communications excellence, and leadership effectiveness.
+She has a particular focus and advocacy in supporting the advancement of women.

 Brenda Rogers, PHR, CPC, ELI-MP is Head of People and HR at Electric Imp, a leader in the IoT space in Silicon Valley, the UK, and China.
 She is passionate about connecting the talent in an organization to the business results, developing mindful leaders, driving critical business initiatives, cultivating high performance organizations with talent acquisition, development, planning and execution in technology companies where human capital is a key strategic advantage.